Vikaspogu/blog/content/blog/node-ldap-auth.md

 Steps for implementation;

 1. Add packages
-2. Create a `ldap` variable with authentication configuration
+2. Create an `LDAP` variable with authentication configuration
-3. Basic auth should prompt for you username and password.
-Once user is found, verify the given password by trying to bind the user client with the found LDAP user object and given password.
+3. Basic auth should prompt for your username and password.
+Once the user is found, verify the given password by trying to bind the user client with the found LDAP user object and the given password.

 ```javascript
 const auth = require("basic-auth");